SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * derived_parameters

-    Derived parameters are specification of your simulations that, as the name says, depend on your original parameters, but are still used to carry out your simulation.
+    Derived parameters are specifications of your simulations that, as the name says, depend on your original parameters but are still used to carry out your simulation.
 They are somewhat
     too premature to be considered as final results.
-For example, assume a simulation of a neural network a derived parameter could be the connection matrix specifying how the neurons are linked to each other.
+For example, assume a simulation of a neural network, a derived parameter could be the connection matrix specifying how the neurons are linked to each other.
 Of course, the matrix is completely determined by some parameters, one could think of some kernel parameters and a random seed, but still you actually need the connection matrix to build the final network.

     Derived parameters can be introduced at any time during your simulation.
-If you add a derived parameter before starting individual runs, that explore the parameter space, the will be sorted into the subbranches`derived_parameterstrajectory`.
+If you add a derived parameter before starting individual runs that explore the parameter space, they will be sorted into the subbranches`derived_parameters.trajectory`.
 If you introduce a derived parameter within a single run, they are sorted into:
     `derived_parameters.run_XXXXXXXX`, where *XXXXXXXX* is the index of the single run.
     Any leaf added under *derived_parameters*